Computer Professionals Are At Higher Risk Of Carpal Tunnel Syndrome

-Working for longer hours overuses median nerve which is running from the forearm to the palm.
+Working for longer hours overuses median nerve (which runs from the forearm to the palm).

 Median nerve passes through a narrow passageway of ligament and bones at the base of the hand.